svm-zhang/AGOUTI/README.md

 optional arguments:
-	-h, --help                  show this help message and exit -contig             FILE    specify the initial assembly in FASTA format -bam                FILE    specify the RNA-seq mapping results in BAM format -gff                FILE    specify the predicted gene model in GFF format -algorithm          STR     specify the scaffolding algorith: gene or weight priority [gene] -outdir             DIR     specify the directory to store output files -p                  STR     specify the output prefix [agouti] -mnl                INT     minimum number of supporting joining-pairs [5] -nN                 INT     number of Ns put in between a pair of contigs [1000] -minMapQ            INT     minimum mapping quality to use [5] -minFracOvl         FLOAT   minimum fraction of alignment to use [0.0] -maxFracMismatch    FLOAT   maximum fraction of mismatch per alignment [1.0] -debug                      Output extra info for debug
-    -overwrite                  specify to overwirte all results from previous run -v, --version               show program's version number and exit
+	-h, --help                  show this help message and exit -assembly           FILE    specify the assembly in FASTA format -bam                FILE    specify the RNA-seq mapping results in BAM format -gff                FILE    specify the predicted gene model in GFF format -algorithm          STR     specify the scaffolding algorith: gene or weight priority [gene] -outdir             DIR     specify the base directory to store all output files -p                  STR     specify the prefix for all output files [agouti] -k                  INT     minimum number of joining reads pairs supports [5] -nN                 INT     number of Ns put in between a pair of contigs [1000] -minMQ              INT     minimum mapping quality to use [5] -minFracOvl         FLOAT   minimum percentage of alignment length: alnLen/readLen [0.0] -maxFracMM          FLOAT   maximum fraction of mismatch per alignment [1.0] -debug                      specify to have info for debugging -overwrite                  specify to overwirte all results from previous run -v, --version               show program's version number and exit
 ```